Research News

 September 2024: Honours student Kendra Leishman receives Moira Irvine Archaeological Research Award

-For the thesis project Climate, Culture and Cormorants: A Paleoclimatic Moche Animal Use Study Kendra Leishman was awarded Moira Irvine fund to support isotope analyses on cormorant remains from northern Peru.
+For the undergraduate honours project Climate, Culture and Cormorants: A Paleoclimatic Moche Animal Use Study Kendra Leishman was awarded Moira Irvine fund to support isotope analyses on cormorant remains from northern Peru.

 August 2024: Sican Museum project team visits Reserva Ecologica Chaparri